 Demand-side investments are consumers' outlays for the purchase of durable goods, that is, end-use equipment.
 Ongoing spending associated is assumed to occur in the same year as when assets become operational.
 The World Energy Model includes detailed analysis of project procurement capital, i.e. the money spent by end-users on energy-consuming products.
 This does not include all of the spending, only the amount that is spent (including taxes and freight costs) to procure equipment that is more efficient than a baseline.
 The investment cost includes labour costs that are directly related to an installation, while additional costs can arise from administrative procedures, legal protection and border clearances, which are also included in the cost estimate.
-In other words, this calculation reflects the additional amount that consumers have to pay for higher energy efficiency over the period to 2040.
+In other words, this calculation reflects the additional amount that consumers have to pay for higher energy efficiency over the projection period.

-For the 25 WEM regions and for each end-use sector (industry, transport and buildings), the investment needed to move to greater efficiency levels have been analysed.
-The analysis is based on investment cost, stock turnover and the economic return required across sub-sectors in industry, across modes in transport and across end-uses in buildings.
-Efficiency levels and investment costs are regularly updated and verified via a survey sent to key stakeholders in industry, academia and research bodies.
+Across the WEM regions and for each end-use sector (industry, transport and buildings), the investment needed to move to greater efficiency levels have been analysed.
+The analysis is based on investment cost, stock turnover and the economic return required across sub-sectors in industry, across modes of transport and across end-uses in buildings.

-In the road transport sector, the costs of efficiency improvements and of a switch to alternative fuel vehicles are used as an input to the model to determine each options cost-competitiveness.
+In the road transport sector, the costs of efficiency improvements and of a switch to alternative fuel vehicles are used as an input to the model to determine each option's cost-competitiveness.
 Based on the outcome of this analysis, the investment needs are then determined by multiplying the number of vehicles sold in each year by the costs of each vehicle.
 Detailed figures from Airbus/Boeing were used to assess the need for new planes and the increased capital cost of increasing efficiency in the aviation sector.

-Outputs include the additional annual capital needs for the 25 regions and three end-use sectors.
+Outputs include the additional annual capital needs for the 26 regions and three end-use sectors.
 The impact of the energy savings on consumers' bills is also analysed.
 The sectoral end-user prices (including taxes) have been used to assess the overall impact of the policies on consumers over time.
 The results also include the impact on main importing countries.